 2. The person's urine looks dark brown colored – like maple syrup or cola-colored.

-Telling somebody to “go to the hospital” might make things worse – if the person had a heart attack on the way to the hospital.
+Telling somebody to “go to the hospital” might make things worse – if the person got into an accident or passed out on the way to the hospital.

 I know for some, calling an ambulance may seem over the top.
 Heck, I'd bet most personal trainers working in gyms today have not even been told about the gym's emergency procedures!
 I'm sorry but being a personal trainer means that you may have to “take the bull by the horns” from time to time.